With more than 200 years of history under its belt, the city of Fort Wayne has a rich and fascinating past for those who wish to explore it.

 Once known as the Emboyd, the Embassy Theatre was Fort Wayne’s premiere entertainment house in the Vaudeville days, featuring many famous entertainers of the age.

-Saved from demolition in 1972 by local efforts, it has been beautifully restored and restored again.
-Currently, the theatre has become a popular venue for concerts, musicals, and many other events, including the Festival of Trees at Christmastime.
+Saved from demolition in 1972 by local efforts, it has been beautifully restored again.
+The theater is now a popular venue for concerts, Broadway musicals, ballet performances, and many other events, including the Festival of Trees at Christmastime.

 Its greatest boast, however, is “Miss Page”, the impressive and rare Grande Page theater pipe organ, which has been carefully maintained through the years.